How do you view your landing page? It is the gateway to your business.

 A landing page is, very simply, a webpage that any customer can “land” on.
 In the context of marketing, it is a stand-alone page and tends to serve a single purpose.

-It is considered the next step for a prospect, ensuring a visitor becomes a customer.
 Design trends keep on changing, and so do the landing page trends.

 There are numerous types of landing page categories, such as the website homepage, click-through landing page, sales page, squeeze page, slash page, and viral landing page.